Frequently Asked Questions

 Any party dissatisfied with the decision of a court or administrative tribunal from which this Court hears appeals may appeal that decision.
 The person who brings the proceeding to the Court of Appeal is called the Appellant.
 The Appellant appeals the decision of a lower court or tribunal.
 The party against whom an appeal is brought and who must respond to the Appellant’s case is called the Respondent.

 Yes.
 Appellants must appeal within 30 days after the lower court releases its decision.
-Appeals from an award of costs, or an interlocutory order (i.e. an order made during the course of a trial or hearing), must be filed within ten days from the date of the order.
-Anyone who wants to appeal an award of costs or an interlocutory order must first seek leave (i.e. permission) from the Court of Appeal to pursue the appeal.
+Appeals from a decision in an uncompleted matter (i.e. an order made during the course of a trial or hearing), must be filed within ten days from the date of the order.

 The time limit for appealing a decision from a provincial board or tribunal can be much shorter than 30 days.
 If you are appealing a decision from a provincial board or tribunal, please check the appropriate statute or Act that governs the board or tribunal you are appealing from to find the applicable time limit.